-In most cases, gazumping happens because a higher offer has been made.
-However, it may also be because a rival buyer is better positioned to move more quickly.
+- Speed is critical: In many cases, gazumping occurs due to a higher offer.
+However, it may also be because another buyer can move more quicker.

-Being a cash buyer is king, but having a mortgage agreed 'in principle' is essential before starting your property search for most buyers who don't have ready cash.
+- Arrange your finances: Being a cash buyer is ideal, but having a mortgage agreed upon in principle is essential for most buyers without ready cash.

-Choose your solicitor and surveyor with care beforehand.
-One you believe will be active and act quickly on your instructions.
-Also, make sure that all your legal paperwork is in order before making your offer.
+- Be ready: Choose a solicitor and surveyor who can act quickly and ensure your legal paperwork is in order before making your offer.

-If you have a property to sell, get a buyer in place before offering on a property you want to buy.
+- Have all your ducks in a row: If you have a property to sell, find a buyer before making an offer on a new property.

 One thing everyone fears is the thought of their property transaction falling through.
 At Circa London, an independent central London estate agents, we are experienced and well versed in keeping all parties in the loop.
 Our dedicated negotiators do their utmost to minimise the stress and the possibility of transactions failing.
 No property transaction goes without a hitch or is 100% guaranteed, but keeping our fingers on the pulse and keeping things moving forward efficiently is vital.